fuse-box/fuse-box/docs/development/plugins.md

 # Plugin development

 Plugins in FuseBox are functions to which the `Context` is passed.
-You can alter the behavior by tapping into global events, intercepting modules/system events e.t.c
+You can alter the behavior by tapping into global events, intercepting modules/system events etc.

 ## Plugin Convention